David Raya: Three potential FPL replacements after Mikel Arteta’s injury update

 Mikel Arteta has confirmed Arsenal goalkeeper David Raya is a doubt for Saturday’s Premier League match with Leicester City, a situation that will leave many Fantasy Premier League players with a decision to make.

-Raya’s muscular problem, reported by the Evening Standard, could halt a run of terrific form.
-The Arsenal stopper has kept three clean sheets from five matches this season and is the highest scoring goalkeeper in the game, not to mention being one of the cheapest routes into Arteta’s world-class defence.
+Raya’s muscular problem could halt a run of terrific form.
+The Arsenal stopper has kept three clean sheets from five matches this season and is the highest-scoring goalkeeper in the game, not to mention being one of the cheapest routes into Arteta’s world-class defence.

 He is owned by 31.8 per cent of players, nearly double the next most-owned stopper in West Ham’s Lukasz Fabianski, whose 4.0m price has led to 16 per cent of players adding him to their squads.